rwieruch/blog_iamliesa_content/blog/balance-hormones-food/index.md

 Try to incorporate **two teaspoons of flax seeds** into your diet.
 They make a great addition to any smoothie or in your daily breakfast bowl.

-<Subtitle id="balance-hormones-broccoli">#2 Broccoli</Subtitle>
+## Broccoli

 Broccoli is another great veggie when it comes to **balancing female sex hormones**.
 It is part of the cruciferous family of vegetables which is rich in glucosinolates, a natural component of many pungent plants.

 Glucosinolates hydrolysis products are said to “**alter the metabolism or activity of sex hormones in ways that could inhibit the development of hormone-sensitive cancers**”.
-However, further research needs to be done. (<BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/9865427">1</BlogLink>, <BlogLink to="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2737735/">2</BlogLink>)
+However, further research needs to be done. ([1](https://www.ncbi.nlm.nih.gov/pubmed/9865427), [2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2737735/))

 Broccoli is also rich in isothiocyanates, small molecules that are formed from glucosinolate precursors.
-They are said to **exhibit anti-tumor  activity and to reduce activation of carcinogens** as well as to increase their detoxification. (<BlogLink to="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4002831/">1</BlogLink>)
+They are said to **exhibit anti-tumor  activity and to reduce activation of carcinogens** as well as to increase their detoxification. ([1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4002831/))

 With its high amounts of fibre, broccoli also helps to **eliminate excess estrogen through our bowel movements**.

-<Subtitle id="balance-hormones-wild-salmon">#3 Wild Salmon</Subtitle>
+## Wild Salmon

 ![balance hormones with salmon](./images/hormonal_balance_salmon.jpg)